Drilling Tools International Corporation - Common Stock (DTI)

 Drilling Tools International Corporation - Common Stock — Fundamental Analysis Summary

-StockPik's composite Value Score for DTI is 75/100 — placing it in undervalued territory.
+StockPik's composite Value Score for DTI is 68/100 — an above-average value rating.
 The score is built from ten fundamental signals: P/E, P/B, PEG ratio, P/S ratio, return on equity, gross margin, debt-to-equity, current ratio, dividend yield, and Piotroski F-Score.

 DTI shows revenue growing at 3% year-over-year, with earnings declining at 225%.